Practicum with Beth Award

 This practicum will include peer teaching, and receiving and giving feedback.

-Hours: In this practicum, you will earn 1.0 hour of "active teaching", plus 4.0 hours of Contact Hours with a Non-lead Trainer.
+Hours: Participation in this practicum will earn you 1.0 hour of "active teaching" (you need 5.0 total for YA certification) and 4.0 hours of Contact Hours with a Non-lead Trainer.

 Please note: This workshop is open to yoga teachers only.
 It is also part of our 300-hour Advanced Teacher Training program.
 If you are taking this workshop toward your advanced teaching certification, please register for the 300-hour program in advance.